zzxwill/odps/intl.en-US/User Guide/SQL/UDT.md

     In addition to the string concatenation methods in MaxCompute and Java, you may also have confusion about the equal \(=\) operator.
 The equal \(=\) operator in SQL statements is used as a comparison operator.
 To compare two Java objects, you must call the equals method.
 You cannot use the equal \(=\) operator to verify whether two objects are equal.
 When UDT are used, you cannot guarantee that one object is equal to another object.
 For more information, see the following descriptions.

 -   Java data types are mapped to built-in data types.
-For more information, see the data type mapping table in [Java UDFs](intl.en-US/User Guide/SQL/UDF/Java UDF.md#).
+For more information, see the data type mapping table in [Java UDFs](reseller.en-US/User Guide/SQL/UDF/Java UDF.md#).
 The mapping table can be applied to UDT.

     -   Built-in type data can directly call the method of the Java type to which the built-in type is mapped.
 Example: `'123'.length() , 1L.hashCode()`.
-    -   UDT can be used in built-in functions and UDFs.
+    -   UDT can be used in built-in functions and UDF.
 For example, in `chr(Long.valueOf('100'))`, `Long.valueOf` returns a `java.lang.Long` type value.
 Built-in function chr supports the built-in type of BIGINT.
     -   Java primitive type data is automatically converted to boxing type data and the preceding two rules can be applied in this situation.
-    **Note:** For certain built-in [new data types](../../../../intl.en-US/User Guide/Definition/Data types.md#), you must add the `set odps.sql.type.system.odps2=true;` statement to declare these types.
+    **Note:** For certain built-in [new data types](../../../../reseller.en-US/User Guide/Definition/Data types.md#), you must add the `set odps.sql.type.system.odps2=true;` statement to declare these types.
 Otherwise, an error occurs.

 -   UDT completely support Java generics.
 For example, based on the parameter type, the compiler knows the type of the value returned by the `java.util.Arrays.asList(new java.math.BigInteger('1'))` method is `java.util.List<java.math.BigInteger>`.

     **Note:** You must set the type parameter in a construct function or use java.lang.Object, which is the same as in Java.
 For example, the result of `new java.util.ArrayList(java.util.Arrays.asList('1', '2'))` is `java.util.ArrayList<Object>`.
 The result of `new java.util.ArrayList<String>(java.util.Arrays.asList('1', '2'))` is `java.util.ArrayList<String>`.

--   UDT do not have a clear definition of equal objects.
+-   UDT does not have a clear definition of equal objects.
 This is caused by data reshuffling.
 The join example shows that objects may be transmitted between different processes or physical machines.
 During the transmission, an object may be referenced as two different objects.
 For example, an object may be shuffled to two machines and then reshuffled.

     Therefore, when you use UDT, you must use the equals method to compare two objects instead of using the equal \(=\) operator.